CCemw/extra-place-screener/README.md

 - Over many iterations, the expected value is positive, not chance-driven.

 The purpose here is to showcase **risk-modelling and decision-support logic** — not to gamble — in a way that can be extended to other systematic domains (e.g, trading, research...)
+(Note: This strategy has been implemented live (by me), and the matched-betting structure reduces any essence of 'gambling')
 ---

 ## 6) Key Takeaways